How to Meal Prep for Beginners

 The correct way to meal prep:

 You can have one or two higher calorie meals (Treat meals.
 This could be the meals you don’t prep.)
 But overall you need to control the calories going in.
-Either on a daily or total weekly basis.
+Either on a daily or a total weekly basis.

 This doesn’t have to be done all in a few days.
 Work it in to suit your time frame.